Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 FAQs

-Barcelona is best explored on foot or by public transportation.
+For tourists, Barcelona is best explored on foot or by public transport.
 Notably, for tourists, the best way to get around Barcelona is by using the fast, efficient and affordable metro system.
-It also runs into the night, making it convenient for tourists who want to explore the city during the day and night.
+It also runs into the night, making it convenient for exploring the city no matter what time it is.

 The metro system in Barcelona is well-connected, and is easy to navigate.
 With nine metro lines that connect all the major tourist attractions, it’s easy for tourists to get around the city.